AlaskaAirlines/auro-hyperlink/demo/demo.md

 ## Default

-If the `href` attribute is not added, the hyperlink element will render back simple text.
+If the `href` attribute is not added, the hyperlink element will render back simple text. fucker

 <div class="exampleWrapper" aria-hidden>
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../demo/partials/default.html) -->